 Anorexia nervosa (exceedingly thin states) due to loss of subcutaneous fat at this level causing compression of the nerve

 Common peroneal neuropathy is the commonest mononeuropathy encountered in the lower limbs and the third most common focal neuropathy encountered overall, after median (carpal tunnel syndrome) and ulnar neuropathies.
-Traumatic injuries to the common peroneal nerve (CPN) most commonly afflict young athletic patients (e.g., football, soccer) and adult patients following high energy trauma (e.g., motor vehicle accidents (MVAs)), with CPN injury reportedly occurring in 16% to 40% of patients following knee dislocations.
-Low energy knee dislocations can occur in the obese and morbidly obese patients during basic activities of daily living.
+Traumatic injuries to the common peroneal nerve (CPN) most commonly afflict young athletic patients (e.g., football, soccer) and adult patients following high energy trauma (e.g., motor vehicle collisions (MVCs)), with CPN injury reportedly occurring in 16 to 40% of patients following knee dislocations.
+Low energy knee dislocations can occur in obese patients during basic activities of daily living.

 History and Physical

 To test for the motor involvement of the superficial peroneal nerve and deep peroneal nerve, one must assess foot eversion (SPN) and foot/toe dorsiflexion (DPN).
-A finding of weakness of both foot eversion as well as foot/toe dorsiflexion, suggests a lesion involving the common peroneal nerve.
+A finding of weakness of both foot eversion as well as foot/toe dorsiflexion suggests a lesion involving the common peroneal nerve.
 Proximal lesions, for example, secondary to traumatic knee dislocations, will often present with varying degrees of numbness in both superficial peroneal nerve and deep peroneal nerve distributions.
-On motor examination testing, a careful and detailed examination detecting the presence or absence of dorsiflexion of the ankle and/or great toe past neutral is imperative.
+A careful and detailed examination detecting the presence or absence of dorsiflexion of the ankle and/or great toe past neutral is imperative for motor examination testing.
 The subtle distinction is important in differentiating the ability to actively dorsiflex the great toe from a maximally plantarflexed position to a near-neutral position.
 Such findings do not rule out deep peroneal nerve injury.

 Tinel sign is also a reliable clinical sign to localize the area of nerve irritation or entrapment.
 The examiner performs the Tinel test by tapping along the course of the nerve – particularly around the fibular neck.
 If tingling or paresthesia is elicited distally to the point of compression by tapping, it denotes a positive Tinel sign.